tata-tdouble/Small-Data/README.md

 Lastly, server returns a report on the studied data.

 How to contribute?
-You can contribute by either helping us code the platform of by sending us a donation.
+You can contribute by either helping us code the platform OR by sending us a donation.